Continuous-BitWars/website/docs/index.md

 Every round the game server sends an HTTP POST request containing the current game state to your client.
 The response of your client is an array of actions, meaning the next moves you want to play.

-## Elements in the Game
+## Game Dynamics

 ### Player

-The player is the client you write and deploy via GitHub.
+The player is the client you write and deploy to the Kubernetes cluster via GitHub.
+You [chose and fork a player][clients] and implement your strategy there.

 ### Bits

 Every round all bases you own produce a number of Bits according to the level of the base.
-It's your task in the client to come up with a strategy on how to distribute these Bits, either attacking other bases to conquer them or sending them to your own bases to upgrade them.
+It's your task in the player to come up with a strategy on how to distribute these Bits, either attacking other bases to conquer them or sending them to your own bases to upgrade them.
 Or you might want to keep them in the base to defend it against incoming attacks.

 ### Bases on the Map